SivaSankarS365/Exploring-Attention/README.md

-# LLM-Components
+# LLM-Playground-Components

-🚀 Welcome to LM-Components-Playground!
-Uncover the secrets of Language Models step by step.
-Dive into simplified implementations of self-attention, multi-headed attention, and more.
-Join us on the journey to understand the building blocks of LLMs.
-Happy coding! 📚💻 #LMComponents #NLP
+Dive into the intricacies of Language Models with LLM Playground Components.
+Simplified, step-by-step implementations of fundamental components—self-attention, multi-headed attention, and more.
+Ideal for learning and experimentation.
+Note: Unoptimized code for educational purposes.